ciccalab/SIMPLI/README.md

 We are part of The School of Cancer Studies of King's College London and of The Francis Crick Institute.

 SIMPLI is maintained and developed by Michele Bortolomeazzi: michele.bortolomeazzi@kcl.ac.uk

+## License
+SIMPLI is released under the *CRICK Non-commercial Licence Agreement v 2.0.*.
+No permission is required from the rights-holder for non-commercial research uses.
+Commercial use will require a license from the rights-holder.
+For further information see the [license](https://raw.githubusercontent.com/ciccalab/SIMPLI/master/LICENSE) or contact translation@crick.ac.uk.